mukherjeerajdeep/1_docker-building-running-first-app/README.md

 LABEL       author="Dan Wahlin"

-# This can be passed from the docker-compose during the build
+# This can be passed from the docker-compose during the build.
+# These are build-time constructs
 ARG         buildversion

 ENV         NODE_ENV=production